-It was in this context that I started to critically reflect on how most of the photographs picture London today.
-Often polished, pretty or, one could say, sugar coded, with the glossy buildings and luxury venues in the backround of so many shots.
-However this city has a long history filled with tremendous events that constitute the duality of London.
-And duality, I believe, is exactly what creates its depth.
-It has an underlining dark spirit, which I strive to palpate in these series.
-On the shots, the actor Oliver Benett is interacting with the city’s spirit, interspersing with it, as we pass by the iconic sights of Soho, Oxford Street, Leicester square.
-I wanted to show this metamorphosis in movement – this is why the consequence of shots is important.
-Another challenge for me was to let go the mimesis, not to picture the reality, but to use my camera in the way that an expressionistic painter uses his brush, distorting the reality to make it expressive of the artist's inner feelings in the moment of interraction with it.
+On the shots, actor Oliver Benett is interacting with the city’s spirit, interspersing with it, as we pass by the iconic sights of Soho, Piccadilly, Leicester square.
+I aimed to freeze the metamorphosis in motion, emphasizing the importance of each shot in conveying the desired impact.
+This is why the consequence of shots is also important.
+To achieve this, I let go the mimesis, not to picture the reality, but to use my camera in the way that an expressionistic painter uses his brush: distorting the reality to make it expressive of the artist's emotions in the moment of interaction with it.

 Model: Oliver Bennett